Iowa Democrats to release partial results after presidential caucus chaos

 After more than a year of campaigning and more than $800 million in spending, the results in Iowa had been expected to provide some answers for Democrats desperately trying to figure out how to beat the businessman-turned-president.

+Campaigns were awaiting initial results on Monday evening as they began to hear about a “technical issue” that was causing a delay, according to a campaign aide.
+The Iowa Democratic Party had a 10 p.m.
+ET (0300 GMT) conference call to brief the campaigns on progress but, at that point, they still expected results to be released late on Monday

-Instead, Democratic candidates hurtled toward New Hampshire’s Feb.
+Instead, Democratic candidates began leaving for New Hampshire to campaign ahead of its Feb.
 11 primary with no clear answers.

-“Iowa was a disaster for Iowa.
-It became a false-start that now makes New Hampshire the key early contest and changes some of the math on who emerges as the top candidate,” said University of New Haven professor Matthew Schmidt.

-Pete Buttigieg, the former mayor of South Bend, Indiana, expressed frustration with the delayed results after having told a late-night rally that there were indications he had been “victorious.”
+Pete Buttigieg, the former mayor of South Bend, Indiana, expressed frustration with the delay after having told a late-night rally that there were indications he had been “victorious.”

-Buttigieg and front-runner Sanders released their campaigns’ own count of the Iowa vote which showed them having done well before heading to the next early voting state of New Hampshire .
+Buttigieg and front-runner Sanders released their campaigns’ own, incomplete counts of the Iowa vote which showed them having done well.

 Michael Bloomberg, the former New York City mayor who entered the race late and has decided to skip the early-voting states to focus on later contests, seized on the muddled results, announcing he would buy more advertising and hire more staff.